-In case you have been living on another planet or gotten out of touch for some other reason, While you were out of touch, Disney has been busy conquering the world, or close to it anyway.
+In case you have been living under a rock, on another planet, or gotten out of touch for some other reason, while you were away, Disney has been busy conquering the world, or close to it anyway.
 With Thursday’s announcement with news about its Disney + streaming service, the House of Mouse is one step closer to sealing the deal on complete domination of global entertainment going forward.

 Details of the service Disney+ is scheduled to launch in the U.S. on November 12, 2019, and will cost $6.99 per month (or $69.99 annually).
 While the price undercuts Netflix’s $8.99/month entry point, Disney+’s content is more limited and lacking in variety than Netflix’s offerings, at least initially.
 Disney plans to expand the service to Western Europe and Asia in the 2020 fiscal year and to Eastern Europe and Latin America in the 2021 fiscal year.